Building 429

 Key tracks

-Listen to the Sound — The title track from their 2011 album became a rallying cry and a fan favorite at live shows.
+Listen to the Sound - The driving title track from their 2011 album showcased their evolved, modern rock production.

-Following their initial success, Building 429 continued to release a steady stream of albums, including Rise (2006) and Listen to the Sound (2011).
-Their 2012 album, We Won't Be Shaken, debuted at No. 1 on the Billboard Christian Albums chart, proving their lasting relevance.
-The band has collaborated with artists like Audio Adrenaline and has remained a consistent presence on Christian rock radio and touring circuits for over two decades.
+Following their initial success, Building 429 continued to release consistent albums, including Rise (2006) and Listen to the Sound (2011).
+Their 2012 album, Where I Belong, marked a creative peak, debuting at No. 1 on the Billboard Christian Albums chart.
+The band has maintained a steady touring presence and remained a reliable voice in Christian rock, later releasing albums like Unashamed (2015) through their own label, 429 Records.